 Per Florida Statute 1011.685, a school district that meets the maximum class size requirement may use the class size categorical funds for any lawful operating expenditure.
-The District continues to use flexible Class Size Reduction funding in the amount of \$4.8 million to offset the incremental cost of the instructional salary increases funded from Class Size Reduction in fiscal years 2005-2006, 2006-2007, and 2007-2008.
+The District continues to use flexible Class Size Reduction funding in the amount of \$4.80 million to offset the incremental cost of the instructional salary increases funded from Class Size Reduction in fiscal years 2005-2006, 2006-2007, and 2007-2008.

-For fiscal year 2019-2020, the Superintendent is recommending that the District make the following changes in the use of flexible Class Size Reduction funds at the school level:
+For fiscal year 2020-2021, the Superintendent is recommending that the District utilize flexible Class Size Reduction funds at the school level as follows: